‘Sustainable floristry’ vs ‘sustainable florist’

 Defining ‘sustainable floristry’

 The SFN was created partly in response to the use of the hashtag #sustainablefloristry on social media.
 In 2018, with the #nofloralfoam campaign in full swing, the use of the hashtags #sustainablefloristry and #sustainableflorist also gained traction.
-At the time of writing, #sustainableflorist appears on Instagram nearly 30 000 times.
+At the time of writing, the hashtag #sustainablefloristry appears on Instagram around 140,000 times, and #sustainableflorist around 30,000.

 Often florists were using these tags simply because they weren’t using foam.